Medically reviewed by Drugs.com. Last updated on Aug 21, 2020.

-Refrigerate vials and prefilled syringes at 2°C to 8°C (36°F to 46°F); do not freeze.
-Store vials upright.
-Keep the product in the original carton to protect from light until the time of use.
+Store intact vials and prefilled syringes at 2°C to 8°C (36°F to 46°F); do not freeze.
+Store vials upright in the original carton to protect from light until the time of use.
 Do not shake.
 Discard any unused portion.
 Individual prefilled syringes may be stored at room temperature (<30°C [<86°F]) for ≤30 days in the original carton to protect from light; once stored at room temperature, syringe should not be returned to the refrigerator and discarded if not used within 30 days.
-Diluted solution for infusion may be stored up to 4 hours at room temperature (up to 25°C [77°F]).
+Diluted solution for infusion may be stored up to 7 hours at room temperature (up to 25°C [77°F]).
 Infusion should be completed within 8 hours of preparation (including the storage and infusion times); do not freeze diluted solutions.

 BCG (Intravesical): Immunosuppressants may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination